wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-k8s.md

         helm show values <repository-name>/apk-helm --version <version-of-APK> > kg-values.yaml
         ```

-4. Configuration Require to add Kubernetes Gateway As a gateway in `kg-values.yaml`
+4. To add Kubernetes Gateway as a gateway, add the following configurations to the `kg-values.yaml` file downloaded in the previous step.

-    - Add following configuration under `wso2.apk` section
+    - Add the following configuration under the `wso2.apk` section

         ``` yaml
         cp: